Summary

 Explain

-Ask both students to look at the solution by student 2 to check for accuracy.
+Move to slide 9.
+Ask student 2 to look at the solution and check for accuracy.

-If there are mistakes, ask both students to figure out where they are and help one another clarify misconceptions that they might have had about how the expression could be solved.
+If there are mistakes, ask both students to work together to figure out where they are and help one another clarify misconceptions that they might have had about how the expression could be solved.
 To help keep this process positive, ask students to use I Notice/I Wonder language.
-So, instead of saying something to the effect of, "That's wrong, do this!"
-Students would instead say, "I notice you did _____, I wonder what would happen if you tried_____."
+So, instead of saying something like, "That's wrong; do this!" encourage them to say instead, "I notice you did _____; I wonder what would happen if you had tried_____."

-Once students have agreed that the solution is accurate, have them go back to the Explore activity and switch roles.
-Student 2 will now roll the dice, and student 1 will solve the equation.
+Once students have agreed that the solution is accurate, have them go back to the Explore activity.
+Display slide 10 and switch roles.
+Student 2 will now solve the equation, and Student 1 will check their work.

-Continue this process for three or four rounds, or until you feel like students are grasping the concept.
+Continue this process for three or four rounds, or until you feel that students are grasping the concept.

 Extend

-To extend their understanding of order of operations, students will now play a game called Target Number.
-This game combines and builds upon ideas from the previous activities in this lesson.
+To extend their understanding of the order of operations, ask students to play a game called Target Number.
+This game is similar to the Four 4’s game.
+Students will try to combine operations to hit a target number.

 Have students remain with their partner to play the game.
 They will keep all the dice and parentheses they already have, and you will distribute one additional red die to each pair.
 Explain to students that this red die represents their target number.